 “Mom, can we drive through McDonald’s?”
 Sure.

-“Mom, do you mind if I get that swimsuit?”
-Sure.
+“Dad, do you mind if I get that swimsuit?”
+Go ahead.

 “Mom, can I go to this sports camp?”
 I guess so.

 This is one of my all-time favorite methods for increasing gratitude.
-Have your child get in the habit of writing handwritten thank you notes for presents they receive or when an adult does something nice for them.
+Have your child make handwritten thank-you notes when they receive a present or when somebody (like a friend or adult) does something nice for them.
 If they are too little to write, have them make a handprint or a scribble.
-This is NOT about the person on the other end expecting a thank you.
-Instead, it’s about teaching your child to look for opportunities to show gratitude.
-The more we focus our minds on noticing how blessed we are, the more we feel it in our hearts.
+This is not about the person on the other end expecting a thank you.
+Instead, it’s about teaching your children to look for opportunities to show that they are grateful.
+The more we focus on noticing how blessed we are, the more we feel it in our hearts.

 Model and Teach Ownership of Mistakes